That may not be the first thought when entering the building every day, but after an emergency you will wish that it was.

 How much can we prepare for?
 How trained can we be?

 There are three things required that will create a well handled Emergency.
 1) Being prepared.
 2) Practice.
 Making Mistakes during practice.
 Fixing mistakes during practice.
-3) Make certain that the tools are where you think they are and ready to work.
+3) Make certain that the tools are constantly and consistently where you think they are and are ready to work.

 Being prepared is a corporate function.
 How many tools have they given you?
 Heart Defibrillator?
 Training for the Defibrillator?
 Regular CPR training and practice time?
 Handling problems with the food systems and the employees is noble work, but successfully saving lives is something you will remember forever.

 Our checklist checks to see if the tools that you believe you have are where you think they are and are ready to be used when you need them.